A rafter hook is simply a little piece of machined metal shaped like a hook that is attached to the external structure of a circular saw.

 Now, while some circular saw models on the market do already come equipped with this handy hunk of angled metal, the majority of saws don’t.

-So, what to do if you don't have a rafter hook fitted to your existing circular saw and want to upgrade your saw without wanting or need to buy another new saw?
+So, what to do if you don’t have a rafter hook fitted to your existing circular saw and want to upgrade your saw without wanting or needing to buy another new circular saw?
 Is that even possible?
 In most cases, yes!

 Can You Buy a Universal Rafter Hook For Circular Saws?

-With everything from sidewinders, to worm drives, and even hypoid circular saws and all their dissimilar designs from separate manufactures, it would be far-fetched to find an aftermarket rafter hook to accommodate each and every circular saw appropriately.
+With everything from sidewinders to worm drives, and even hypoid-circular saws and all their dissimilar designs from separate manufacturers, it would be far-fetched to find an aftermarket rafter hook to accommodate each, and every circular saw appropriately.